chjaved/Face-Detector---Python/README.md

 # Face-Detector---Python
 This project utilizes the OpenCV library to implement real-time face detection using a webcam feed.
+It captures video frames, converts them to grayscale for efficient processing, and applies a pre-trained face detection model.
+Detected faces are then outlined with yellow rectangles on the original color frame, providing a live visual representation of the detected faces in the video stream.
+The program can be exited by pressing the "q" key.